chrisrusselldigital/CV/README.md

 I'm a passionate digital professional with a breadth and depth of experience.
 Having completed a 12 intensive software development at Makers Academy, I'm now looking for my first role.

-Previously my career has focused on digital marketing, including Adwords, SEO and email.
-Over time, I found myself specialising more and more in analytics and data, as well as the accompanying business change & strategy.
-Working with developers day-to-day (and having build my first webpage back in 1996) I could no longer resist the urge to make things.
+Previously my career has focused on digital Analytics, including Google Analytics & Tag Manager.
+Prior to that I worked in Digital Marketing.
+Working with developers day-to-day (and having build my first webpage back in 1996) I could no longer resist the urge to make software.

 ## Skills